Announced this week was the official naming ceremony of the RAF’s newest and largest aircraft, the Voyager

 Politicians must be used a diet of their own words but we must not the good doctor failed to back his words up with deeds.

-Because of the need to ‘get the small print right’ in the agreement every minor change in requirement needed yet more costly and time consuming legal/commercial reviews and the time to get the funding consortium sorted have all added to the considerable delays and costs.
+Because of the need to ‘get the small print right’ in the agreement every minor change in requirement needed yet more costly and time-consuming legal/commercial reviews and the time to get the funding consortium sorted have all added to the considerable delays and costs.
 The delay means we have had to spend a lot of money on the VC10’s and Tristars, additional maintenance and equipment.
-Money that we can ill afford to spend and is essentially, wasted.
-The older aircraft are much less fuel efficient as well.
+Money that we can ill afford to spend and is essential, wasted.
+The older aircraft are much less fuel-efficient as well.